Mikolas Josef: 2018–present: Post-Eurovision projects

 In April 2018, in Munich, Josef signed an international deal with Sony Music and RCA Records.
 In October 2018, he released the single "Me Gusta".
-He later appeared in the selection of “18 inspiring people of 2018” for Forbes.
+He later appeared in the selection of "18 inspiring people of 2018" for Forbes.
 "Abu Dhabi", released in February 2019, was his final release for Sony Music.
 He was featured in an advertisement campaign for Tezenis underwear and Huawei in the same month.
-In April 2019, Josef performed his first headlining show, My Name is Mikolas, in a sold-out Forum Karlin in Prague, where alongside his released songs, he performed a range of unreleased singles accompanied by six African vocalists.
+In April 2019, Josef performed his first headlining show, My Name Is Mikolas, in a sold-out Forum Karlin in Prague, where alongside his released songs, he performed a range of unreleased singles accompanied by six African vocalists.

 Josef and his family later established their own independent record label, Vivienne Records.
 "Acapella", released in May 2019, was his first release under this label, which achieved success in Czech Republic (his first chart-topper in the country) and in Poland, where it was certified gold in February 2021.
-In November 2019, he released “Colorado”.
+In November 2019, he released "Colorado".
 In December 2019, he embarked on his Closer to You Tour in the Czech Republic.
 In October 2020, he released "Lalalalalalalalalala".
+In March 2023, he released "Boys Don't Cry".

+In 2024, Josef announced his first studio album, "One", would be released on 22 March 2024.
+His second studio album, "Two", was released on October of the following year.